Table of Contents

 The main intentions behind using an employee segmentation model are to easily find where there are issues.
 To see the smoke before there’s fire.
 And to see the positives happening in your organization so that you can replicate or emulate them elsewhere.

-To segment satisfaction surveys, frequent pulse polls, and more extensive employee engagement survey results can be split into groups that share common characteristics.
+To segment frequent pulse surveys and more extensive employee engagement surveys, results can be split into groups that share common characteristics.
 A variety of other attributes and different sentiment factors can be blended to paint a picture far more detailed than one painted using broad brush strokes.

 Employee Attributes Lists: Then and Now